 At CRT, we believe that renting a refrigerated trailer is about more than simply having a quality cooling unit.
 Unlike some refrigerated trailer rental companies, we incorporate friendly, helpful customer service into every transaction we complete.
 That way, our clients know that they're in good hands every time they call our office and have peace of mind that their business won't suffer due to lack of communication.

 We also make it a point to be flexible for our customers and strive to go the extra mile for them to make their jobs and lives easier.
-Need power cords to hook up your ice truck for rent in Cane Bay?
+Need power cords to hook up your ice truck for rent in Cane Bay, SC?
 No problem, we can make that happen.
 Need to pick up one of our refrigerated trailer rentals yourself so you can deliver your own goods?
 We'd be happy to make arrangements so you can do so.
 Worried about the overnight security of your temperature-sensitive items?
 We're delighted to provide a padlock for extra security.

 We offer trailer rentals for both refrigerators and freezers, which are perfect for a number of industries and uses, including the following:

 At Charleston Refrigerators Trailers, all of our mobile rentals are well-built and crafted with a seamless fiberglass design for both reliability and refrigeration efficiency.
-When you make arrangements to have an ice truck for rent in Cane Bay delivered or picked up, you'll enjoy a range of helpful trailer features, including the following:
+When you make arrangements to have an ice truck for rent in Cane Bay, SC delivered or picked up, you'll enjoy a range of helpful trailer features, including the following:

 Cooling and freezing take place reliably with an integrated GOVI Arktik 2000US series refrigeration unit.
 These compact units provide a temperature range of 0 to 50 degrees F, are all-electric, and only require 110V and 15 amps.
 Since our coolers have the capability of maintaining temps both below and above 32 degrees Fahrenheit, our ice truck rentals double as both freezers and coolers.
-This handy feature makes them a more convenient and robust tool for your personal or business needs versus other mobile cooler rentals in Cane Bay.
+This handy feature makes them a more convenient and robust tool for your personal or business needs versus other mobile cooler rentals in Cane Bay, SC.

 Generally speaking, refrigerated trailers aren't meant to cool down or freeze the items stored within them.
 Instead, they're meant to keep products at a specific temperature for a certain amount of time.
 At Charleston Refrigerators Trailers, our team members use Polar King Mobile trailers.
 We made the choice to use this brand for a reason: These ice trucks both meet and exceed all compliance guidelines set forth by the NATM or National Association of Trailer Manufacturers.